It’s hard to find a good web developer.

 Your web developer should not be out to just “build what you ask for.”
 A huge part of a web developer’s value is that he or she may know solutions to your underlying problems that you never would have considered.

-So your web developer will need to know what underlying goals you’re trying to achieve, and should orient every technical decision he or she makes around solving those goals.
+So the kind of web developer you should be looking for will need to know what underlying goals you’re trying to achieve, and should orient every technical decision he or she makes around solving those goals.
 He or she should be a partner in strategy as you decide what shape your online presence should take, constantly suggesting better ways to move toward solving your goals.

 Testing for This: